bowei437/Digital-Design-2-ECE-4514/README.md

 # Digital Design 2 : ECE 4514
 This is the repository for my class at Virginia Tech on Digital Design 2.
-It features code made for the Altera DE1 SoC with NIOS II processor.
+It features code made for the Altera DE1 SoC FPGA with NIOS II processor.

 In this class, we learned the following things:
-* Synchronous Clocks used in a Finite State Machine (FSM)
+* Synchronous Clocks used in a Finite State Machine (FSM)  on an FPGA
 * Multiple Clock domains within a FSM and one-hot encoding (amongst many)
 * Custom Floating Point Addition/Multiplication/Division implementation
 * Dynamic and Static Power concerns and how to mitigate them (ex: clock Gating)